Calories Explained: What They Are and How Many You Need Daily

 Build a satiating plate

-Center each meal on lean protein, add fibrous plants and intact carbs, then finish with smart fats.
-This covers fullness, muscle maintenance, and micronutrients—without micromanaging.
+Center each meal on a lean protein source, add fibrous vegetables and intact carbohydrates, then round out with healthy fats.
+This structure consistently outperforms calorie-focused assembly for satiety, muscle maintenance, and micronutrient coverage, without requiring any math.

 14-day n=1 experiment

-Hold protein and steps constant.
-Adjust calories by ~10% up or down based on your goal, then track outcomes for two weeks.
-If you feel unusually hungry or fatigued, improve food quality first; if results still stall, make a small, measured tweak.
+Hold protein intake and daily steps constant.
+Adjust total calories by roughly 10% up or down based on your current goal, then track progress for two full weeks before evaluating.
+If you feel unusually hungry or fatigued, improve food quality first.
+If results still stall after food quality is solid, then make a small, measured calorie adjustment.

 Do I need the exact same calories every day?

-No. Your weekly average matters more.
-Many people do better with slightly higher-calorie days around hard training and lower on rest days—while keeping protein consistent.
+No. Your weekly average matters more than any single day.
+Many people do well with slightly higher intake on hard training days and lower intake on rest days, while keeping daily protein consistent throughout the week.

 How many calories equal a pound of fat?